OSC/ood-documentation/source/accessibility.rst

 Accessibility Conformance Report
 --------------------------------

-Developers have uploaded the online on `Open OnDemand's accessibility page`_ which you may retrieve and review.
+Developers have uploaded a VPAT document online on `Open OnDemand's accessibility page`_ which you may retrieve and review.
 This document is from the voluntary product assessment template a registered service mark of the Information Technology Industry Council (ITI).